TASEmulators/BizHawk/README.md

 The BizHawk common features (across all cores) are:
 * format, region, and integrity detection for game images
-* 10 save slots with hotkeys and ∞ named savestates
+* 10 save slots with hotkeys and infinite named savestates
 * speed control, including frame stepping and rewinding
 * memory view/search/edit in all emulated hardware components
 * input recording (making TAS movies)